rishikesh-j/rishikesh-j/README.md

 <br>
 <h1 align="center">Aloha! 👋 I'm Rishikesh Jayakumar </h1>

 <p aligh="left">I'm a Cyber Security Researcher.
-My field of study narrows down to Application Security and Network Security.
-Apart from my passion and goals, I do have a taste in CTF games which excites me about all this even more.</p>

-<p aligh="left">I'm a Cyber Security Researcher.
 My area of expertice would be Application Security and Network Security.
 I'm also trying to do well in Bug Bounties.</p>